lusciousmangoes/astro/README.md

 # ENSURE YOU PULL BEFORE YOU START TO MAKE CHANGES, AND PUSH ONCE YOU ARE DONE

 # open terminal in the correct directory on your local computer
-# open terminal and run the command: git pull
+# run the command: git pull
 # make whatever changes you need to make
 # run the command: git add filename
 # run the command: git commit -m "whatever changes you made"